kenosu/single-dGPU-passthrough/README.md

     ```
     - This occurred even after stopping the display manager earlier in the script.

-- **Script would stop and freeze the system when detaching the GPU** at the:
+- **Getting stuck at a black screen.
+Script would stop and freeze the system when detaching the GPU** at the:
   ```
   virsh nodedev-detach $VIRSH_GPU_VIDEO
   ```